open-mpi/ompi/docs/faq/fault-tolerance.rst

 Fault Tolerance
 ===============

-..
-TODO Hello world

-/////////////////////////////////////////////////////////////////////////

 What is "fault tolerance"?
 --------------------------

 The phrase "fault tolerance" means many things to many people.
-Typical definitions range from user processes dumping vital state to disk periodically to checkpoint/restart of running processes to elaborate recreate-process-state-from-incremental-pieces schemes to ... (you get the idea).
+Typical definitions include user processes dumping vital state to disk periodically, checkpoint/restart of running processes, elaborate recreate-process-state-from-incremental-pieces schemes, and many others.

 In the scope of Open MPI, we typically define "fault tolerance" to mean the ability to recover from one or more component failures in a